KNDS presses on with IPO, limiting window for German stake - Finance news and analysis from Global Banking & Finance Review

 Ownership Structure of KNDS

-KNDS is owned through a 50-50 split between the French government and the German family owners of former Krauss-Maffei Wegmann (KMW), which plan to sell their stake.
+KNDS is owned through a 50-50 split between the French government and the German family owners of former Krauss-Maffei Wegmann (KMW), who plan to sell their stake.
 KMW was merged with France's Nexter into KNDS.

 A German government stake in KNDS could help to prevent any possible break-up of the company, and possibly provide oversight and influence over tank and artillery production as Europe rapidly rearms.